bagnalla/ocamlzar/README.md

-constructed as a stream transformer of type `bool Seq.t -> bool Seq.t` (see [OCaml's lazy sequence library](https://v2.ocaml.org/api/Seq.html)) that transforms an input source of fair coin flips into an output stream of biased coin flips.
-The coin transformer is applied to a default source of fair coin flips based on the OCaml Random module, and then wrapped in a stateful `sampler` object that provides a simplified interface for consuming elements from the stream.
+constructed as a stream transformer of type `bool Seq.t -> bool Seq.t` (see [OCaml's lazy sequence library](https://v2.ocaml.org/api/Seq.html)) that transforms an input source of fair coin flips (i.e., uniformly distributed random bits) into an output stream of biased coin flips.
+The coin transformer is applied to a default source of random bits based on the OCaml Random module, and then wrapped in a stateful `sampler` object that provides a simplified interface for consuming elements from the stream.
 The following code is equivalent:

 ```ocaml
 let bit_stream = Seq.forever Random.bool |> Seq.memoize in